Awais2805/talos/README.md

 |High|Low|Drop|
 |High|High|Hold until post-training — keep or prune on the model's measured evaluation performance|

 **Post-training.** Under leave-one-domain-out, check SHAP dependence direction across folds.
 If there is a consistent sign then keep the feature, a sign that flips should be dropped.
-Then domain-grouped RFECV (or Boruta) inside each LODO fold, taking the **intersection** of the selected sets - a feature useful in only one fold is not stable enough to ship.
+Then domain-grouped RFECV (or Boruta) inside each LODO fold, taking the **intersection** of the selected sets (a feature selected in only one fold is not stable enough to keep)

 Final schema locks to YAML with every rejection logged.